Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

 ### SSL Pinning

 SSL Pinning is a technique on the client side to avoid man-in-the-middle attacks by validating the server certificates again even after SSL handshaking.
-Please let Amplitude Support know before you ship any products with SSL pinning enabled.
+Let Amplitude Support know before you ship any products with SSL pinning enabled.

 To use SSL Pinning in the Android SDK, use the class `PinnedAmplitudeClient` instead of `AmplitudeClient` to turn it on.